Continuous-time persuasion by filtering: Introduction

 In the second place, an immediate dividend of the linear-quadratic Kalman-Bucy optimal control setting is that it allows to consider controlled states, a lacking feature in the current literature.
 While in the static case the distinction between action and state is not of much use, it becomes crucial in dynamic contexts opening up the possibility of modelling more complex situations.
 This framework makes it possible to draw on existing techniques and results from stochastic control and stochastic game theory to develop applications.
 Indeed, the case of a mean-field interaction of Receivers has been addressed without difficulty.

 Finally, in our framework, the Sender's strategy is defined as a device that generates the information process.
 This definition has the advantage of enforcing the Sender's commitment.
 As the Sender's decision is {\em static}, she is not allowed to deviate once the information mechanism starts providing messages to the Receiver.
-Despite this, the information provision remains dynamic in the sense that the Receiver can only gradually get closer to the true value of the state, with the Sender controlling the speed at which the Receiver can identify the true value of the state.
+Nevertheless, the information provision remains dynamic in the sense that the Receiver can only gradually get closer to the true value of the state, with the Sender controlling the speed at which the Receiver can identify the true value of the state.
 This contrasts with the literature on dynamic Bayesian persuasion, both in discrete and continuous time.
 The current preferred modelling is to allow the Sender to choose an information rate at each instant (see \cite{Renault13}, \cite{Golosov14}, \cite{Au15}, \cite{Renault17}, \cite{Ely17}, \cite{Ely19}, \cite{Orlov20}, \cite{Bizzotto21}, \cite{Liao21}, \cite{Ball23}, \cite{Che23}, \cite{Yao23}, \cite{Zhao24}).
-However, this conventional approach has to assume that the Receiver behaves as a short-sighted agent to simplify the dynamic programming problem, rather than as an agent with rational anticipations.
+However, this conventional approach generally assumes that the Receiver behaves as a short-sighted agent rather than as an agent with rational anticipations.
 By making the opposite choice, we ensure the Sender's commitment while allowing the Receiver to act rationally.
-Extending this framework to allow the Sender to dynamically alter the information process would result in a leader-follower stochastic differential game with partial information, which is still an open problem even in the case of a linear-quadratic setting with Gaussian noise.
+Extending this framework to allow the Sender to dynamically alter the information rate parameter would result in a Leader-Follower stochastic differential game with partial information, which is still an open problem even in the case of a linear-quadratic setting with Gaussian noise.
 To the best of our knowledge, only the case of linear-quadratic games with full information has been solved via closed-form solutions (\cite{Bensoussan13}).

-Furthermore, we provide two real-life applications to illustrate the interests of this framework and prove the effectiveness of this novel approach in modelling economic situations.